-For applications in which the I2C receiver interrupt is not required, the following procedure can be used to receive valid data bytes:
+For applications in which the I^2C receiver interrupt is not required, the following procedure can be used to receive valid data bytes:

 - 1. Wait until the RBF flag is set. - 2.
-Poll the I2C receiver interrupt SI2CIF flag. - If SI2CF is not set in the corresponding Interrupt Flag Status register (IFSx), a valid address or data byte has not been received for the current slave.
-Execute a dummy read of the I2C receiver buffer, I2CRCV; this will clear the RBF flag.
-Go back to step 1 until SI2CF is set and then continue to Step 4. - If the SI2CF is set in the corresponding Interrupt Flag Status register (IFSx), valid data has been received.
+Poll the I2C receiver interrupt SI2CIF flag. - If SI2CIF is not set in the corresponding Interrupt Flag Status register (IFSx), a valid address or data byte has not been received for the current slave.
+Execute a dummy read of the I2C Receiver Buffer, I2CRCV; this will clear the RBF flag.
+Go back to Step 1 until SI2CIF is set and then continue to Step 4. - If the SI2CIF bit is set in the corresponding Interrupt Flag Status register (IFSx), valid data has been received.
 Check the D_A flag to verify that an address or a data byte has been received. - 5.
-Read the I2CRCV buffer to recover valid data bytes.
-This will also clear the RBF flag. - 6.
-Clear the I2C receiver interrupt flag SI2CF. - 7.
-Go back to step 1 to continue receiving incoming data bytes.
+Read the I2CRCV buffer to recover valid data bytes; this will also clear the RBF flag. - 6.
+Clear the I2C receiver interrupt flag, SI2CIF. - 7.
+Go back to Step 1 to continue receiving incoming data bytes.

-Use this work around for applications in which the I2C receiver interrupt is required.
-Assuming that the RBF and the I2COV flags in the I2CSTAT register are set due to previous data transfers in the I2C bus (i.e., between master and other slaves); the following procedure can be used to receive valid data bytes:
+Use this work around for applications in which the $I^{2}C$ receiver interrupt is required.
+Assuming that the RBF and the I2COV flags in the I2CSTAT register are set due to previous data transfers in the $I^{2}C$ bus (i.e., between master and other slaves), the following procedure can be used to receive valid data bytes:

-- When a valid slave address byte is detected, SI2CF bit is set and the I2C slave interrupt service routine is called; however, the RBF and I2COV bits are already set due to data transfers between other I2C nodes. - Check the status of the D_A flag and the I2COV flag in the I2CSTAT register when executing the I2C slave service routine. - If the D_A flag is cleared and the I2COV flag are set, an invalid data byte was received but a valid address byte was received.
+- When a valid slave address byte is detected, the SI2CIF bit is set and the I2C slave Interrupt Service Routine is called; however, the RBF and I2COV bits are already set due to data transfers between other I2C nodes. - Check the status of the D_A flag and the I2COV flag in the I2CSTAT register when executing the I2C slave service routine. - If the D_A flag is cleared and the I2COV flag is set, an invalid data byte was received but a valid address byte was received.
 The overflow condition occurred because the I2C receive buffer was overflowing with previous I2C data transfers between other I2C nodes.
-This condition only occurs after a valid slave address was detected. - Clear the I2COV flag and perform a dummy read of the I2C receiver buffer, I2CRCV, to clear the RBF bit and recover the valid address byte.
+This condition only occurs after a valid slave address was detected. - 4.
+Clear the I2COV flag and perform a dummy read of the I2C Receiver Buffer, I2CRCV, to clear the RBF bit and recover the valid address byte.
 This action will also avoid the loss of the next data byte due to an overflow condition. - 5.
 Verify that the recovered address byte matches the current slave address byte.
 If they match, the next data to be received is a valid data byte. - If the D_A flag and the I2COV flag are both set, a valid data byte was received and a previous valid data byte was lost.
 It will be necessary to code for handling this overflow condition.